AliceRivi14/Assignment3/README.md

 This node represents the first mode that the user can choose.
 Through this code the user is asked what is the (x,y) position he wants the robot to reach.
 Once the coordinates have been selected, the robot is guided to the desired position, avoiding obstacles.

-If the position is not reached within a certain time, the goal is cancelled.
+If the position is not reached within a certain time (30 sec), the goal is cancelled.

-This node has one function:

-* `bool SwitchModeCallback(std_srvs::SetBool::Request& req,std_srvs::SetBool::Response& res)`:

-    activates the node when the `std_srvs/SetBool` service is called.

 ### MODE2 node ###